 Michelle Stallings won the inaugural Founder’s Award for a Year of Outstanding Service for the 2015 season.

-Celese Sanders won the inaugural Diamond Mask Award for Excellence in Performance for the role of Mia Mallowan in The Last Parden Party in 2016.
+Celese Kendrick won the inaugural Diamond Mask Award for Excellence in Performance for the role of Mia Mallowan in The Last Parden Party in 2016.

-Calvin Johnson is the most decorated performer of the company with eleven awards to date: The Skeleton Key for Ex Luna, eight Diamond Masks (Eat Cake, Foul Play, Woman in the Walls, Mum’s the Word, Who’s Who?, Closer to Heaven, Close Encounters of the Hairy Kind 2022 Revival, Tête-à-Tête), a Special Commendation for Closer to Heaven, and The Founder’s Award for the 2021 season.
+Calvin Johnson is the most decorated performers of the company with fifteen awards apiece.
+Calvin won The Skeleton Key for Ex Luna, ten Diamond Masks (Eat Cake, Foul Play, Woman in the Walls, Mum’s the Word, Who’s Who?, Closer to Heaven, Close Encounters of the Hairy Kind 2022 Revival, Tête-à-Tête, Malice in Wonderland, Visions of Sugarplums), three Special Commendations for Closer to Heaven, Murder at the Red Fez 2025 Revival, and Visions of Sugarplums, and The Founder’s Award for the 2021 season.

 Katie Cozine became the first person to win both the Skeleton Key Award and a Diamond Mask Award for the same show: Bury Me in Paris in Spring 2017.
-The act was repeated by Nicole Johnson for Ode to Agatha in July 2017, Sam Johnson for Lenore Nevermore in October 2019, Heather McGaha for Closer to Heaven in May 2022, Cat Kriedt for Tête-à-Tête in Fall 2022, and Ed Kramer for Tête-à-Tête in Fall 2022.
+The act was repeated by Nicole Johnson for Ode to Agatha, Sam Johnson for Lenore Nevermore, Heather McGaha for Closer to Heaven, Cat Kriedt for Tête-à-Tête, Ed Kramer for Tête-à-Tête, Journey Curran for Shelf Life, Elise Bechtel for Murder at the Red Fez 2025 Revival, and Callie Bennett for Malice in Wonderland.
 Nicole and Sam are also the only family members (mother and son) to have earned this honor.

 Monica Dwyer became the first performer to win two Diamond Mask Awards–one for Wilhelmina Blake in Bury Me in Paris and one for Simone Davenport in Ode to Agatha.
 She also became the first performer to win two Diamond Masks in a single production year (2017).